5l1v3r1/VizAly-Inspect/README.md

   * VisIt
   * Python 3 packages from ``requirements.txt``

+An example script ``tools/install.sh`` shows how these dependencies (except VisIt) could be installed into a virtual environment.

 ## Copyright and license
 LANS has asserted copyright on the software package C17078, entitled Framework for Analysis and Visualization of Simulation Data.